Rabadan-uelectronics/DualMCU-RP2040-Arduino-Package/README.md

 # DualMCU-RP2040 Arduino Package
 Arduino Package RP2040 Index - JSON

 DualMCU Arduino core is a ported version of the [Raspberry Pi Pico Arduino Core](https://github.com/earlephilhower/arduino-pico) based on the great work of earlephilhower Earle F. Philhower, III.
-This port of the RP2040 uses the Raspberry Pi Pico SDK and a custom GCC 10.3/Newlib 4.0 toolchain as the same as earlephilhower [version 2.6.4](https://github.com/earlephilhower/arduino-pico/releases/tag/2.6.4).
+This port of the RP2040 uses the Raspberry Pi Pico SDK and a custom GCC 10.3/Newlib 4.0 toolchain, the same as earlephilhower [version 2.6.4](https://github.com/earlephilhower/arduino-pico/releases/tag/2.6.4).

 # Documentation
 See https://github.com/UNIT-Electronics/DualMCU along with the examples for more detailed usage information.